Interview Query

 Case study questions are designed to assess a candidate’s ability to work through real-world scenarios.
 They appear in around 40% of CVS Health interviews.

-The bulk of CVS Health’s case study questions concentrates on business analysis and data science concepts, focusing on interpreting complex data and translating insights into strategic decisions.
+The bulk of CVS Health’s case study questions concentrate on business analysis and data science concepts, focusing on interpreting complex data and translating insights into strategic decisions.
 These questions are particularly common for roles such as data scientists, business analysts, and data engineers.

 7. How would you interpret the significance of a single variant in an A/B test?

-In an A/B test run by your manager, 20 different variants are tested and one is reported as significant.
+In an A/B test run by your manager, 20 different variants are tested, and one is reported as significant.
 Consider whether these results raise any questions or concerns.

 8. How would you determine the true impact of a redesigned email campaign on conversion rates?